observablehq/inputs/README.md

 * *label* - a label; either a string or an HTML element.
 * *step* - the step (precision); the interval between adjacent values.
 * *format* - a format function; must return a valid number string.
+* *placeholder* - a placeholder string for when the query is empty.
 * *value* - the initial value; defaults to (*min* + *max*) / 2.
 * *width* - the width of the input (not including the label).
 * *disabled* - whether input is disabled; defaults to false.